Co-Curricular Experiential Learning

 There are many ways to get involved in experiential learning outside of the classroom.
 These co-curricular activities below can be experiential learning in nature if the experiential learning principles are met and the activity is recognized on Western's Co-Curricular Record.

-What is the WCCR?
+What is the Western Co-Curricular Record?

-Western’s Co-Curricular Record (WCCR) is a tool to formally recognize your co-curricular involvement at Western, track your experiences outside of the classroom, and articulate the transferrable skills you gained through those experiences in graduate school applications and to potential employers.
+Western's Co-Curricular Record (WCCR) is a tool to formally recognize your co-curricular involvement at Western, track your experiences outside of the classroom, and articulate the transferrable skills you gained through those experiences in graduate school applications and to potential employers .

 Why Co-Curricular Experiential Learning?